Air Calédonie: 2005–2014: Constant development

 In 2005, the board of directors launched a tax-exemption project to purchase new ATR and replace the older ATR 42-300.
-The company chose one 48-seater ATR 42-500 and two 70-seater ATR 72-500s.
+The company chose one 48-seater ATR 42-500 and two 70-seater ATR 72-500 aircraft.
 In 2012, the company was awarded the IOSA certification, which enabled it to become an IATA member in November 2013.
 A fourth ATR was added to Air Calédonie's fleet in 2014.

 The ATR 42-500 and the first ATR 72-500 were delivered to the airline in 2006, while a second ATR 72-500 was delivered in 2007.
 These three aircraft were decorated in the company's new livery, consisting of yellow and orange colors with bamboo-engraved totem patterns.

 In March 2012, Samuel Hnepeune became president of Air Calédonie's board of directors, before being made company chief executive officer in September 2013.
 A vast company restructuring plan followed.

 Air Calédonie reached a total of 400,000 transported passengers between March 2013 and March 2014, with a load factor rate of 82%.
 In January 2014, the management and unions signed a social pact after fourteen months of negotiations.
 The company had operated with no company agreement for 19 years as the previous had been abandoned in 1995.
 In March 2014, the company's fourth ATR, an ATR 72-500, was delivered to the airline, with the total investment in the ATR fleet worth 1.1 billion euros.
 The aircraft was financed for the most part by a loan but also with the help of the Adanc (New Caledonia Air Service Agency).
 The new ATR 72-500 enabled a traffic increase of almost 35% across the airline's network.